Kipsora/Deep-Learning-Course-2017/README.md

 # Final Project:

 A PDF is uploaded to the GitHub describing the task.
-The data and the script are on the FTP server and you can download the .zip file.
+The data and the script are on the FTP server and you can download the .zip file. (toy_read_py3.py is provided by 陈欣昊.)

 Currently, only the small training dataset is published and the much bigger one is still being converted to the pickle format.